Spring Boot and Content Negotiation - XML and JSON Representations

 You are expecting to get an XML representation of the resource.

-However you would get a response with status -> 406 Not Acceptable.
-This indicates that application does not support providing a response with content type ‘application/xml’.
+You would, however, receive a response with the status -> 406 Not Acceptable.
+This means that the programme does not allow responding with the content type application/xml.

-However if you send a request to http://localhost:8080/students/10001 with Accept header as ‘application/json’, you would get the response back as expected.
+However, if you submit a request to http://localhost:8080/students/10001 with the Accept header set to application/json, you will receive the anticipated result.

 {